glasscharlie/learning-journal/CSS.md

 > Saturation - Amount of grey in a color, represented by a percentage

 > Lightness - Amount of white or black in a color.
 0% is white, 100% is black

+### Selectors

+- .class	.intro	Selects all elements with class="intro"
+- #id	#firstname	Selects the element with id="firstname"
+- *	*	Selects all elements
+- element	p	Selects all <p> elements
+- element,element,..	div, p	Selects all <div> elements and all <p> elements